 Ways to combat chlamydial conjunctivitis

-For prevention, it will be enough to monitor hand hygiene, do not use other people's cosmetics and strengthen the immune system.
+For prevention, it will be enough to monitor hand hygiene, not use other people's cosmetics and strengthen the immune system.

 General information

-The causes of chlamydial conjunctivitis
+Causes of chlamydial conjunctivitis

 There are known cases of professional infection with chlamydial conjunctivitis among obstetricians-gynecologists, venereologists, urologists-andrologists, ophthalmologists examining patients with various forms chlamydia.
 Infection with chlamydial conjunctivitis is possible through water when visiting public pools and baths.
 This form of the disease is called “pool” or “bath” conjunctivitis and can often take on the character of epidemic outbreaks.